 - collect books, articles, newsletters and websites on performance measurement for your personal library (and read them!)

 - find yourself automatically asking people when they talk about goals, “And how will you measure your success with that?”

 - feel a surge of motivation and inspiration when you are reminded of how organisations have been transformed by measuring the right stuff

 - develop your own little systems to help you with measuring performance, like your own KPI library, templates and ready-to-go PowerPoints

 Just like any quiz, the value is not in right or wrong answers.
 The value comes from considering the questions and seeing what comes up for you.
-So, how do you feel NOW about having what it takes to be a performance leader, or Performance Measurement Practitioner?
+So, how do you feel NOW about having what it takes to be a performance leader, or Performance Measurement Leaders?

 What value would being a Performance Measurement Practitioner have for your career?
 Start with describing yourself in your ideal role 3 to 5 years from now, and then describe how you got there.
 You’ll be surprised how powerful it is to plan from the end-point looking backward, compared with the traditional approach of planning from the start-point looking forward!
-(And you may want to take another look at the PuMP Certification Program for 2010 – perhaps you ARE ready!)
+(And you may want to take another look at the PuMP Professional Program – perhaps you ARE ready!)

 Connect with Stacey